LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

 ## Public lending right

 Public lending right (PLR) is a little different from the others.
 The data is sent to the British Library, and remains within the public library sector.
-The PLR team are also very nice and have provided me with historic data in the past to explore.
+The PLR team are also very nice and have in the past provided me with historic data to explore.

-But it's still worth mentioning as it follows a similar pattern.
+But it's still worth including as it follows a similar pattern.
 The PLR team have a rotating selection of library services that contribute loans data.
 Like LibScan, this is a record of each loan that occurs, collected every couple of months.
-It's an inefficiency that LibScan is doing exactly the same thing, just with a different sample of services.
+It's an inefficiency that LibScan is doing exactly the same thing, just with an overlapping sample of services.

-The PLR data is then used to calculate how to distribute the PLR fund to authors.
+The British Library use the data to calculate how to distribute the PLR fund to authors.
 Some nice promotional lists also come out annually showing the top authors and books loaned in libraries.

 A recent blog post by Ayub Khan, [on reading habits over lockdown](https://www.thebookseller.com/blogs/lockdown-reading-lowdown-1250190), mentions PLR and how it will be able to give a national picture on library lending.